 You can also include specific situations that you're able to handle, even if you don't have any official certification related to it.
-If you've worked with children with a specific disability like autism or Down syndrome, list that under your Skills section too.
+If you've worked with children with a specific disability like autism or down syndrome, list that under your Skills section too.

-If you speak another language like French or Spanish well enough to consider yourself bilingual, that's a great skill to list here as well.
+If you speak another language like French or Spanish (well enough to consider yourself bilingual), that's a great skill to list here as well.

 Does your Skills section still look a little shorter than you'd like?
 You can pad it out a bit by adding some "soft skills" like communication, time management, ability to work under pressure, leadership, conflict resolution, etc.

 If you've got a resume that's already a full page or more, you'll most likely want to make a separate "References" page and staple it to your resume.
 That will help to save room instead of listing out contact details for multiple people after your Experience, Education, and Skills sections.
-But if your completed resume is looking a bit sparse and you've got room to list them, your employer will likely appreciate having your references immediately available at the bottom of your resume.
+If your completed resume is looking a bit sparse and you've got room to list them, your employer will likely appreciate having your references immediately available at the bottom of your resume.

 List the names of your references, their relationship to you, and their phone number and/or email address.

 Tip: It's best to ask permission before using someone as a reference on your resume.
 Not only is it common courtesy, but it will make them aware you've used them and expect the call.
 That way they can prepare themselves and won't be caught off-guard when they're contacted.